AnggaR96s/Reforestation/README.md

-## Whoever invented the knock-knock joke should get a no bell prize.
+## What do you call a troublesome Canadian high schooler?
+A poutine.